AhmedKhaleda998/moonBattery/readme.md

 7. **API Key Authentication for Additional Layers**
    - Use API keys alongside JWT to add another layer of authentication, especially for critical operations.

----

-### Recommended Practices for Secure Integration

-1. **Environment-Specific Configuration**
-   - Use environment variables to manage sensitive data like secrets and database connection strings.
-Never hardcode these values in the codebase.

-2. **Monitoring and Alerts**
-   - Continuously monitor API usage and configure alerts for unusual activity patterns.

-3. **Regular Security Updates**
-   - Keep dependencies (e.g., `express`, `mongoose`) updated to patch known vulnerabilities.

 By combining these measures, **moonBattery** ensures a robust and secure communication framework for its APIs, enhancing trust and reliability.